Wedding Bands

 Cobalt is a scratch-resistant, cheap, dark silvery metal used to make wedding bands.
 It is used in dental and orthopedic implants for its hypoallergenic properties and durability.
 You can also consider surgical stainless steel, whether it fell from the sky in meteorites or was melted by humans.
 Stainless steel wedding bands are cheap and safe to wear.
 When everything else fails, consider zirconium – a lightweight and hypoallergenic material.
 You can’t go cheaper than that.

-Retailers love matching wedding band sets and what’s not to love – two sales with one sales pitch.
+Retailers love matching wedding band sets, and what’s not to love – two sales with one sales pitch.
 A matching set usually consists of two same metal but different styles bands or similar style bands in a different metal.
 When the couple is together, matching bands are so sugary sweet you can get diabetes just by looking; when they are away from each other, nobody will know anyway.

 His’n’her’s wedding band sets are popular in Europe, where couples are not embarrassed to wear identical rings.
 Such conformity of tastes between a man and a woman is unhealthy.
-Women deserve something more special, beautiful, feminine.
+Women deserve something more special, beautiful, and feminine.
 Men require something more masculine and straightforward.

 There are many different types of wedding bands unique and memorable, and there is hardly any need to personalize them.